-To get things rolling I’m going to introduce you to Matrix by ITA Software.
+One of my favorite tools is the Matrix search engine by ITA Software.
 Nearly every search I do starts with ITA thanks to its flexible display options and advanced routing language.
 I know many experienced travelers enjoy using KVS Tool and ExpertFlyer, which I’ll cover later, but ITA comes first because it is one of the most useful free tools and shares many of the same basic features.

-Even if you’re already familiar with ITA, I’ll also be describing some of its advanced route language in later posts this week.
+Even if you’re already familiar with ITA, I’ll describe some of its advanced routing language in later posts this week.
 I apologize for a long post today, but this may be your first time using this interface, which has a few tricks up its sleeve.

 In today’s post, I will show you how to use ITA for a simple trip from Seattle (SEA) to Washington Dulles (IAD) over Presidents’ Day weekend.
 A large variety of options exist on this route, everything from non-stop on United to choices with two or three connections.
 We’ll start out easy before getting picky about carriers.